ASilentBond/Documentation/Help and support.md

 ---

-# How Can I Report a Cheater in A Silent Bond?
+# How Can I Report a Cheater?

 We take cheating and unfair play seriously in **A Silent Bond** to ensure a fair and enjoyable gaming experience for all players.
 If you suspect someone of cheating or exploiting the game's mechanics, here's how you can report them: